firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/AutoCounter.rst

 ------------------------------

 AutoCounter enables the addition of ad-hoc counters using the ``PerfCounter`` function.
-The ``PerfCounter`` function takes 3 arguments: A boolean signal to be counted, a counter label, and the counter description.
+The ``PerfCounter`` function takes 3 arguments: A UInt signal to be counted, a counter label, and the counter description.
 Here is an example counter declaration: